Underline Text – What is the Difference between ins and u?

 With a protected space is inserted again between the two dates to separate them more clearly.

-In practice, the INS tag is rarely used because it would clutter the web page.
-It provides no additional information to the user.
+The ins tag is rarely used in practice because it would clutter the web page.
+It doesn't provide any additional information to the user.

-The two HTML tags <ins> and <u> work very well from a technical point of view, but they are not very practical to use because the only things that should be underlined are links.
+The two HTML tags work very well from a technical point of view, but they are not very practical to use because the only things that should be underlined are links.

-Most visitors will automatically assume that any text that is underlined is a link.
-When they then realize that they have been fooled by the underlining, they will turn away in frustration and leave your site with a negative feeling about it.
+Most visitors will automatically assume that any underlined text is a link.
+When they realize that they have been fooled by the underlining, they will turn away in frustration and leave your Website with a negative feeling about it.

 If at all possible, you should avoid underlining text if the underlined text could be mistaken for a link.